New Legislation Payroll & HR in 2024 and beyond

 Draft legislation for holiday for irregular hours and part-year workers from Jan 2024

-The new payroll legislation will calculate holiday pay for effected workers as 12.07% of the hours worked in a pay period.
-The aim is to create better transparency and close some of the gaps between these workers and full-time workers in terms of employee benefits.
+The new payroll legislation will likely recommend calculating holiday pay for affected workers as 12.07% of the hours worked in a pay period.
+The aim is to create better transparency and close some of the gaps between these workers and full-time workers regarding employee benefits.

-In addition rolled up holiday pay will now be allowed but only for some agency workers, irregular hours workers and part-time workers.
-This isn’t being rolled out to full time staff currently, due to the mixed response with 45% of respondents worried that this will lead to reduced pay or missed leave.
+In addition, rolled-up holiday pay will now be allowed but only for some agency workers, irregular hours workers and part-time workers.
+This isn’t being rolled out to full-time staff currently due to the mixed response, with 45% of respondents worried that this would lead to reduced pay or missed leave.

 For TUPE (Transfer of Undertakings Protection of Employment) there will also be reforms to allow for small businesses to consult with their new employees directly, in cases where there are no worker representatives.